 Illustrated books: The colophon does not reflect the true edition of the illustrated book format, as the project continued to evolve after it was printed.
 From a projected edition of 70 bound volumes, 63 were assembled.
 (25 volumes with hand additions; 38 volumes without hand additions) This edition does not include books with the following impression numbers: 19, 38, 39, 40, 41, 42, and 43, as these 7 volumes were never assembled.
+The editioning process for this format was lengthy and the exact date of the hand additions is not known.
+The Louise Bourgeois Studio and the publisher therefore consider 1990 to be the date of publication for all works in this format.
 The 5 unbound volumes described on the colophon evolved into the folio format described below.
-This plate is from the only known maquette of the illustrated book, outside the edition.
+There is 1 known maquette of the illustrated book, outside the edition.
 Some plates have paper collage.
 The plates from the maquette can be seen in the Evolving Composition Diagram for each plate.

 Folio sets: Edition of 7 sets, comprised of each plate and its corresponding text appearing side by side.
 (6 sets with hand additions; 1 set without hand additions)